Bookkeeping might not be the most exciting part of running a photography business, but it’s one of the most important.

 No matter which method you choose, having solid bookkeeping processes in place will benefit your business in the long run.

-In the Shoot and Thrive Financial Management course, we go in more detail talking about bookkeeping (and practically anything else you can imagine that relates to money management) and include special walkthrough videos to help you set up and use bookkeeping software.
+In Shoot and Thrive’s Financial Management Course for Photographers, we go in more detail talking about bookkeeping (and practically anything else you can imagine that relates to money management) and include special walkthrough videos to help you set up and use bookkeeping software more effectively.